 Thomas joined the Law School in September 2011.
-He is Senior Lecturer in European Union Law and Director of Postgraduate Research.
+He was appointed Senior Lecturer in 2015.
+He is presently on research leave (2018).

-His principal areas of expertise: (1) the Court of Justice of the European Union; (2) EU internal market law - in particular: the free movement of capital and goods; (3) Union citizenship and UK implementation of EU citizenship rights; and (4) general principles of EU law - in particular: subsidiarity and EU fundamental rights.
+His key areas of expertise include: (1) the Court of Justice of the European Union; (2) EU internal market law - in particular: the free movement of capital and goods; (3) Union citizenship and UK implementation of EU citizenship rights; and (4) general principles of EU law - in particular: subsidiarity and EU fundamental rights.

 Thomas completed his PhD thesis at the University of Edinburgh (2009-2011), funded by the UK Arts & Humanities Research Council.
 He also holds undergraduate (2006, 1st class) and postgraduate (2008, with distinction) degrees awarded by the same institution.